Independent company (British Army): Norwegian Campaign

 Gubbins's force was then placed under the command of 24th (Guards) Brigade at Bodø.
-The destroyer carrying the brigade's commander (Brigadier William Fraser) was put out of action by the Luftwaffe, and Gubbins assumed command of the brigade.
+The destroyer that carried the brigade's commander, Brigadier William Fraser, was put out of action by the Luftwaffe, and Gubbins assumed command of the brigade.
 Nos.
-1 and 3 Independent Companies of the former "Scissorsforce", reinforced by No. 2 Independent Company which had recently landed at Bodø, thereafter generally fought in rearguard actions while attached to the brigade's infantry units in several actions in Nordland, until all British troops were withdrawn from Bodø in the early hours of 1 June.
+1 and 3 Independent Companies of the former "Scissorsforce", reinforced by No. 2 Independent Company, which had recently landed at Bodø, thereafter generally fought in rearguard actions while they were attached to the brigade's infantry units in several actions in Nordland until all British troops were withdrawn from Bodø in the early hours of 1 June.

 Aftermath

-The ten Independent Companies were disbanded after the Norwegian campaign.
-While most of their men were returned to their parent units and formations, calls were being made throughout the Army for men to join the new Commando units.
-Those men from the Independent Companies who volunteered were formed on 14 June into No. 11 Independent Company, with an establishment of 25 officers and 350 other ranks.
-The Company took part in Operation Collar, a raid on the Pas de Calais on 24 June.
-They also participated in Operation Ambassador in conjunction with No. 3 Commando, in which it was planned that the Company would attack an airfield on the German-occupied Channel Island of Guernsey, while the Commando secured the landing beach and created a diversion.
-After a postponement the raid commenced on 14/15 July 1940, but faulty compasses on their launches meant that only one boat-load from the Company actually landed, but on the wrong island, Little Sark, where there were no Germans.
-No. 11 Independent Company was disbanded shortly afterwards and its remaining personnel were incorporated into the new Commando units.
+The ten independent companies were disbanded after the Norwegian campaign.
+While most of their men were returned to their parent units and formations, calls were being made throughout the army for men to join the new commando units.
+Those men from the independent companies who volunteered were formed on 14 June into No. 11 Independent Company, with an establishment of 25 officers and 350 other ranks.
+The company took part in Operation Collar, a raid on the Pas de Calais on 24 June.
+They also participated in Operation Ambassador in conjunction with No. 3 Commando, in which it was planned that the company would attack an airfield on the German-occupied Channel Island of Guernsey while the Commando secured the landing beach and created a diversion.

+After a postponement, the raid commenced on 14/15 July 1940, but faulty compasses on their launches meant that only one boatload from the company actually landed, and even then it was at Little Sark, on the wrong island, where there were no Germans.
+No. 11 Independent Company was disbanded shortly afterwards and its remaining personnel were incorporated into the new commando units.
 Gubbins returned to MI(R) and eventually became the director of the Special Operations Executive.
-Lieutenant Colonel Hugh Stockwell, who had commanded No. 2 Independent Company in Norway, set up the Commando training centre at Lochailort, before enjoying a distinguished record as a brigade and division commander.
+Lieutenant Colonel Hugh Stockwell, who had commanded No. 2 Independent Company in Norway, set up the commando training centre at Lochailort before he enjoyed a distinguished record as a brigade and division commander.

+Post-war

+Although the independent company concept was largely abandoned, a pair of company-sized units were formed after the end of the Second World War to undertake various specialist tasks.
+Both units, although primarily trained as airborne forces, were exclusively drawn from specific elements of the British Army.